Seniors - Neglected, Used (Abused?) by Families

 A rumor has it, or is that an established fact that on the Japanese island of Okinawa, and generally in that Far East part of the world there is a great number of centenarians - apparently due to their exceptionally esteemed status in the society.

-Those folks are valued for their knowledge, life experience, and wisdom, and that feeling needed - and respected enough not to be "used" gives them a purpose to live.
+Those folks are valued for their knowledge, life experience, and wisdom, and that feeling of being needed - and respected enough not to be "used" gives them a purpose to live.
 Unlike the seniors in this western, materialistically oriented culture where they are just a burden to the society and the budget with their medical needs.

 Just for a moment of some humor, imagine if those Oriental societies were willing to adopt some of our old folks - maybe it would turn into another big migration similar to the Syrian.